RexOps/rexify-website/content/docs/guides/start_using__r__ex.md

     key_auth;
     ```

 If you don't want to add your passphrase to the Rexfile you can also use ssh-agent.
 Rex will automatically use it when it is running.
-Just remove the line key\_auth;.
+Just remove the line `key_auth;`.

 ## Managing Services